 Now, we can finally move on to perhaps my major argument.
 Rather than think of the argument myself, I’m just going to appropriate the evidence O’Neill provides.
 O’Neill offers this highly useful chart on to prove the ‘development’ of the Gospels.
 I’ll use the same chart to prove precisely the opposite.

 There ya go, clear evidence that there is no decipherable ‘development’ in the sources at all.
 The order of the sources in this chart is Paul first, then Mark, Matthew, Luke, and finally John.
 There are 20 rows under the first row that describes which sources have which details, each row being devoted to explaining which sources contains which resurrection details.
 In the following, ‘Row 1’ will be the row with the Sunday appearances details, and the rest follow numerically.
 In the entire chart, the only details mentioned by Paul are found in rows 13-16.
 Why?
 An early stage in the later development?
 Actually, Paul is just writing letters to the churches addressing their various theological problems, rather than giving a detailed account of the events leading up to and surrounding the resurrection of Jesus.
 The other Gospels, however, are all biographies of Jesus and so we would naturally expect them to have much more information.
-In fact, the only details Paul qualifies for, rows 13-16, are from 1 Corinthians 15:3-8 — a section of Paul’s letters that he didn’t even compose himself.
-1 Corinthians 15:3-8 is just an early creed, dating to within a few years or perhaps a few months after Jesus’ died (as scholars have known for a while) that Paul is simply passing on in his own letters.
-In other words, Paul actually devotes no space of his own whatsoever to deal with the actual history of the resurrection (and just quotes a short creed to do that for him), and so it’s obviously completely unsurprising why he has so little information.
-This topic of the actual history of the events was secondary to the purpose of Paul’s letters — i.e. dealing with the theological issues of the early churches he’s connected to and helped establish.
+In fact, the only details Paul qualifies for, rows 13-16, are from 1 Corinthians 15:3-7, which is an early creed Paul is quoting (“For I handed on to you as of first importance what I in turn had received”) rather than having composed himself.
+This means that Paul writes nowhere himself about anything of the history of the resurrection, instead just quoting a creed to summarize it for him.
+It’s therefore unsurprising why he has so little information.
+The topic of the history of the resurrection was secondary to Paul’s purpose in writing his letters, which was to deal with theologies issues in the early church instead of writing a biography of Jesus.
 It’s hardly methodologically sound to compare the biographical details of Paul, in his utterly non-biographical descriptions, to actual biographical accounts.
 Let’s try looking at the Gospels.

 The Gospels all agree on the details in rows 1, 3, and 5, so no development there.
-Rows 2 and 7 are about the number of women and the angels, row 8 is about the earthquake, and row 15 is about the appearance to the disciples, which I’ve already dealt with.
+Rows 2 and 7 are about the number of women and the angels, row 8 is about the earthquake, row 10 is about about who the women told when they learned Jesus is risen, and row 15 is about the appearance to the disciples, which I’ve already dealt with.
 The following will focus on the rest of the chart.
 Other than that, most of the details in this graph … show very little evidence of any linear development.
 For example, row 6 has a “rolled stone”.
 The first three Gospels (Mark, Matthew, Luke) qualify for this detail, but the final Gospel, John, mentions no such thing.
 So is the development happening in the inverse direction of time?
 Other details are totally ambiguous and no line of development can be made out.
-In row 4, which has “anointing” (of Jesus), the first Gospel has it, the second doesn’t, and the third does, and the fourth doesn’t.
+Row 4 is about the “anointing” (of Jesus): the first Gospel has it, the second doesn’t, and the third does, and the fourth doesn’t.
 Where is the ‘development’?
 Another phenomenon that takes place is that the Gospel in the middle, Matthew, mentions several details that no other Gospel mentions (rows 8, 9, 11, 18), Luke has two details mentioned nowhere else (rows 19 and 20, although apparently row 20 is ‘implied’ by John), and John, the latest of the Gospels, has one detail not mentioned in the other Gospels (row 12).

 O’Neill ends by taking a look at the psychology of the earliest Christians, claiming that the psychological evidence indicates that when expectations/prophecy of a religious group get dashed, they reinterpret the prophecy to make it out to be a victory or something.
 The examples O’Neill gives for this are quite modern (Jehovah’s Witnesses and some UFO cult in the 1950’s).
 Apparently, this explains why the Christians came up with the idea of a resurrected Jesus — O’Neill comes up with the convenient explanation that after having their hopes shattered by Jesus’ death, they just looked at Isaiah 53 and just put the rest together.
 A few years ago, O’Neill answered another question on Quora regarding who the Messiah claimants in Jesus’ era were (besides Jesus).
 The only one definitively known to have claimed to have been the Messiah is Simon ben Kosiba, who led a major uprising against Rome, and O’Neill points out that a number of these other characters may have been interpreted as Messianic figures as well.
 And yet none of their followers continued the cult after the Romans smashed their leader.
 If we actually look at ancient Judaism, we realize that when a group of Jews lose their Messiah claimant, they tend not to depict him as resurrected or continue the cult at all.